Education

 The Institute reserves the right to alter course components and modify assessment procedures as deemed necessary.

 It is expected that students will attend for all sessions of each of the three following activities i.e. clinical team practice, academic seminars, and PPD group.
-If a student must or does miss more than 15% of any one of these activities, the Head of Training and the student will determine, in consultation with other teaching team members, whether work is needed to be done to fulfill the requirements of the course.
+If a student must or does miss more than 15% of any one of these activities, the Head of Training and the student will determine, in consultation with other teaching team members, what work is needed to be done to fulfill the requirements of the course.

 Fees